 Caryophyllene has anti-inflammatory and analgesic properties, while eugenol acts as an antiseptic and anti-inflammatory.

 Linalool is linked to the production of Vitamin E, a powerful anti-stress agent, and has been shown to promote restful sleep.

 Cinnamon bark essential oil is high in cinnamaldehyde, while cinnamon leaf essential oil is high in eugenol.
 Because of this, cinnamon bark essential oil is a lot harsher on the skin.
 If using it in topical applications, be sure to use fairly low concentrations of the essential oil and higher concentrations of a carrier oil like almond, coconut, or jojoba oil.

-Additionally, cinnamon bark essential oil is more potent and has a stronger smell than cinnamon leaf essential oil and is more expensive.
+Additionally, cinnamon bark essential oil is more potent, has a stronger smell, and is more expensive than cinnamon leaf.